ArmoredBlood/armoredblood.github.io/_posts/2017-12-04-alteryx-tableau-ufos.markdown

 ![time_sightings]({{site.baseurl}}/assets/img/ufo/time_sightings.png)

-This dataset only goes to 2014, but there was a significant drop that year.
+This data set only goes to 2014, but there was a significant drop that year.
 I'm curious as to why.

 ![duration_sightings]({{site.baseurl}}/assets/img/ufo/duration_sightings.png)